 As the name suggests, public issue means selling securities to the public at large, such as IPO.
 It is the most vital method to sell financial securities.

 Whenever a company needs to raise supplementary equity capital, the shares have to be offered to present shareholders on a pro-rata basis, which is known as the Rights Issue.

 3. Private Placement

-This is about selling securities to restricted number of classy investors like frequent investors, venture capital funds, mutual funds and banks comes under Private Placement.
+This is about selling securities to a restricted number of classy investors like frequent investors, venture capital funds, mutual funds, and banks comes under Private Placement.